sinankartal/Questionnaire/README.md

 - JWT token-based user authentication for secure access control
 - A notification pattern to streamline control flow
 - With its extensive feature set, elegant design, and seamless integration with cloud-based services, this application offers an efficient and intuitive solution for managing surveys, questions, and user answers.
  - The application also includes a custom Performance Logging Middleware that measures and logs the duration of API calls, providing valuable insights into the performance of various endpoints.
-This middleware uses a Stopwatch to track the elapsed time of each request and logs the duration in milliseconds, along with the HTTP method and request path.
-This information can be invaluable for identifying performance bottlenecks, optimizing the application's responsiveness, and enhancing the overall user experience.
-The Performance Logging Middleware leverages Serilog, a powerful and flexible logging library, ensuring that performance data is consistently and accurately captured.

 ## Configuration
 - SDK: The latest version of .NET 7 should be installed to run the application.